Psychlist1972/Fix-SoundDevices-File-Corruption/README.md

 7. Let the script process each file.
 Note any errors that come up

 8. Report any failures to Pete through either twitter or, preferably through the github issues/discussion for this script.

+## Useful tool

+One tool I used to debug the corruption was a great HTML5 Hex editor.
+You can try it here: https://hexed.it/